 Track 7.
 Biodegradable Waste:

-A biodegradable material can be described as a material which can be decomposed through b microorganism or different natural organisms and no longer be including to pollution.
+Biodegradable material can be described as a material which can be decomposed through b microorganisms or different natural organisms and no longer be included in pollution.
 Biodegradable wastes are such waste substances which are and can be degraded by using natural elements like microbes (bacteria, fungi etc.), abiotic factors like temperature, UV, oxygen, etc. Some examples of such wastes are food materials, kitchen wastes, and different natural wastes.
 Microorganisms and different abiotic elements collectively break down complicated substances into less difficult natural things which in the end suspend and fade into the soil.
 The entire technique is natural which can be fast or slow.
 Therefore, the environmental troubles and risks brought on by using biodegradable wastes are low.

 Track 8.
 Organic Waste Management: